Kir-Antipov/Termigram/README.md

  - **.NET Standart 2.1+** (.NET Core 3.0+), cause I don't see this project without using such cool things as [`IAsyncEnumerable<T>`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.iasyncenumerable-1?view=netcore-3.1) (I'll show some use cases later)

- - This library already uses the **Nullable feature**, so it will be easier for you to understand where null is a valid value and where it's not
+ - This library uses the **Nullable feature**, so it will be easier for you to understand where null is a valid value and where it's not

  - Alas, I had no enough time to write documentation for this project yet 😕 I'll fix this in the nearest future, but for now I hope that an example will be enough to bring you up to date